 WorkflowMax is a job and project management platform used by Australian construction, engineering, and professional services firms to manage quotes, time tracking, job costing, and invoicing.
 When contract values change mid-project - through variations, scope adjustments, or progress claim schedules - the reconciliation between what WorkflowMax records as a job cost and what Xero records as a payable creates accounting workflow challenges that most teams do not anticipate when they set up the integration.

 The WorkflowMax-Xero integration is designed around predictability: a job has a value, costs are tracked against it, and invoices flow to Xero when the job reaches billing milestones.
 Construction contracts are not predictable.
-A roofing subcontractor's invoice arrives mid-job with a variation for additional materials.
+A roofing subcontractor’s invoice arrives mid-job with a variation for additional materials, making construction invoice processing significantly more complex.
 A demolition contract has a progress claim schedule that does not align with when invoices actually arrive.
 A retained amount from a previous claim needs to be reconciled against the final invoice.

 The gap is not a software defect.
 It reflects a genuine structural tension between how job management software tracks project economics and how accounts payable processes handle supplier invoices.
 The two datasets describe the same financial reality from different angles, and the reconciliation work sits between them.